tessercat/daoistic-book/daodejing/15/english.md

 As cautious as a winter crossing, as diplomatic as a dangerous neighbourhood.

-As proud as apostles,
+As polite as guests,
 as chill as ice,
 as true as timber,
 as messy as mud.

-Who can clean up by calming down, and who can hold steady by changing?
+Didn't they clean up by calming down, and didn't they hold steady by changing?

-Idealists like that
-don't try to finish anything.
+Those of us who preserve their ways don't try to master them.

-Above all, they don't finish
+Above all, not mastering them
-so they can take a break
+means we can stray from them
-and not have to start from sratch.
+and not have to reinvent them.